 Beans are a good source of several important vitamins and minerals that our bodies must obtain through diet.
 They are a great source of folate, a vitamin that helps with cell function and new tissue growth.
 Beans also contain significant amounts of iron, the mineral that carries oxygen from our lungs to our cells.
 Magnesium is a mineral that aids in muscle contraction and relaxation, protein production, enzyme function, and energy transportation.
-Many people fail to get enough magnesium in their diets, and beans are one of the best sources of this mineral.
+Many people fail to get enough magnesium in their diets.
+Beans are one of the best sources of this mineral.
 Manganese is also found in beans, and is a component of many enzymes in the body.
 Finally, beans are a source of the electrolyte potassium, which aids our metabolism and many important body functions.

 Life Doesn’t Offer Many Better Guarantees than This

 There are no downsides to eating beans.
 And if one doesn’t float your boat, try another and another.
-With so many varieties and creativity, surely there must be at least half a dozen types of beans that excite you.
+With so many varieties, surely there must be at least half a dozen types of beans that excite you.
 Providing the protein, antioxidants, fiber, and amino acids that your body needs, without the fat, cholesterol, and elevated risks of myriad diseases that meat offers, what are you waiting for?
 What magic can beans do for you?

 If this article was helpful, please let me know.
 In a future article I can offer some yummy suggestions to incorporate them into your diet.